Can nonlinear parametric oscillators solve random Ising models?: Abstract

 \section{Abstract}

 We study large networks of parametric oscillators as heuristic solvers of random Ising models.
-In these networks, known as coherent Ising machines, the model to be solved is encoded in the dissipative coupling between the oscillators, and a solution is offered by the steady state of the network.
-This approach relies on the assumption that mode competition steers the network to the ground-state solution.
-By considering a broad family of frustrated Ising models, we instead show that the most efficient mode generically does not correspond to the ground state of the Ising model.
+In these networks, known as coherent Ising machines, the model to be solved is encoded in the coupling between the oscillators, and a solution is offered by the steady state of the network.
+This approach relies on the assumption that mode competition steers the network to the ground-state solution of the Ising model.
+By considering a broad family of frustrated Ising models, we show that the most-efficient mode does not correspond generically to the ground state of the Ising model.
 We infer that networks of parametric oscillators close to threshold are intrinsically not Ising solvers.
 Nevertheless, the network can find the correct solution if the oscillators are driven sufficiently above threshold, in a regime where nonlinearities play a predominant role.
 We find that for all probed instances of the model, the network converges to the ground state of the Ising model with a finite probability.

 \textit{\underline{Introduction}.} Solving large-scale optimization problems has been a quest of uttermost importance during the last decades.
 In addition to physics, optimization problems are central in several fields of modern science such as finance~\cite{gilli2011numerical}, life science~\cite{zhanglifecience}, biophysics and bioinformatics~\cite{naturecombinatorial}, and artificial intelligence~\cite{ohzechiarticifialintellingence}.
 Many of these problems belong to the non-deterministic polynomial (NP-hard) complexity class~\cite{karpcomputercomputation}: The computational time required to reach the optimal solution scales exponentially with the size of the problem, making the search for the exact solution often unfeasible using conventional computers, even for problems of realistic sizes.